Chad Gaudin: Personal life

 Gaudin is married to Syndal Gorden since January 29, 2011.
 The couple appeared on an episode of House Hunters.

 Syndal chose her wedding gown on an episode of Say Yes to the Dress entitled The Group Calls It.
 She was accompanied to Kleinfeld's by Yankee wives Amber (Mrs. C.C.)
 Sabathia and Karen (Mrs. A.J.)
 Burnett and a friend, Tara Neal, who picked her dress for her.
 When the episode was aired, Gaudin was with the Nationals.

-Gaudin learned how to throw a slider in Little League, when a coach showed him the curveball grip.

 In July 2013, it was reported that Gaudin had been charged with lewdness stemming from an incident in January.
 While in the emergency room of Desert Springs Hospital, it was alleged that Gaudin groped a woman while she was lying on a gurney.
 In September he pleaded no contest to a reduced charge of disorderly conduct and was sentenced to 100 hours of community service and impulse control counselling.